tailsdotcom/kollie-forked-mirror/README.md

 Kollie is a tool for herding your ephemeral test environments on Kubernetes; through deploying and managing test environments deployed using Flux and Helm.

+It has its origins as an internal developer tool at Tails.com.
+We are working on making it useful for a wider audience, but please bear with us while we do things like write documentation, build a Helm Chart and remove hardcoded values.

 ## Deployment guide

 Kollie currently makes quite a few assumptions about your environment and your Flux repository structure.
 Here is a list of the large ones: